sigmdel/xiao_esp32c6_sketches/README.md

 Flash the Zigbee_On_Off_Switch firmware on one XIAO ESP32C6 and the Zigbee_On_Off_Light firmware on a second XIAO ESP32C6.
 The boot button on the first board will toggle the yellow LED on/off on the second board.
 However, the Zigbee_On_Off_Light end device can be used with a single XIAO because it will connect to a Zigbee2MQTT coordinator and its on-board LED can be controlled from the coordinator's web interface.

 (**Jan.
-6 Update**) The two sketches were compiled with the latest `develop` branch of `pioarduino` in PlatformIO and uploaded to two XIAOs on Jan.
-3. The On_Off_Light end device could not connect to the On_Off_Switch coordinator nor to the Zigbee2MQTT coordinator as before.
-There was no time to investigate this problem.
-The **Jan 23** update of the two Zigbee examples from the ESP32 version 3.1.1 shows that the two sketches can be compiled in the Arduino IDE and do they do work as expected.
-Hopefully a further update about the situation with `pioarduino` will be possible before the end of January.
+24, 2025 Update**) The two sketches were compiled with the latest `esp32` Arduino core by Espressif which was version 3.1.1 and worked as described in the previous paragraph.
+The two sketches were also compiled with the latest  `develop` branch of `pioarduino` in PlatformIO obtained on January 24th.
+It appears that this is either version 3.1.1 of the Arduino core or 3.1.0+develop, it's rather confusing.
+In any case, the two sketches did work as described in the previous paragraph.

 ### Further Details: